 Please refer to the table below for the current portfolio of TFRI translational projects.
 Additional information for each can be found in the Canadian Research Information System (CRIS) database.

 A Strategic Opportunity for the TFRI Translational Program is now launched annually.
-The 2018 Strategic Opportunity will be announced in mid-April, 2017.
+Information on the 2018 Strategic Opportunity will be published in early May, 2017.

 Previous Funding Competition

 The 2016 Strategic Opportunity closed to applications in 2015.
 More information about the status of this competition can be found on the Translational Program (2016) page.

 Below are meeting reports from recent meetings and workshops related to our translational research projects.

 Pancreatic Cancer Workshop Meeting Report - September 2015